stochasticai/xTuring/examples/int2-1/README.md

 # INT2.1 Efficient Large Language Model Framework

-This repository is the official implementation of "INT2.1: Towards Fine-Tunable Quantized Large Language Models with Error Correction through Low-Rank Adaptation".
+This part repository is the official implementation of "INT2.1: Towards Fine-Tunable Quantized Large Language Models with Error Correction through Low-Rank Adaptation".
 We provide the code for regenerating our results and using our INT2.1 framework.

 <br>